home

 09 82 46 06 40

-The delicacy of our Englishman from the bistronomy scene has struck again!
-Edward Delling-Williams (from Le Passage) has joined forces with Edouard Lax and Alexandre Janssens (interior architects on the project) to create a little gem of a neo-bistro for the foodies in the neighborhood.
-The food here is absolutely delicious!
-We are particularly fond of the knives and the scallops.
+The delicacy from our bistronomy Englishman has struck again!
+Edward Delling-Williams (from Le Passage) has teamed up with Edouard Lax and Alexandre Janssens (interior architect on the project) to turn this neo bistro into a little gem for food lovers in the area.
+Oh, the food here is sooo good!
+We’re in love with the razor clams and the scallops.

 Voir cette publication sur Instagram